 “People were nearly three times as likely to have found their job through personal contacts than through an advertisement, headhunter or other formal means.”

-So, the question is not are personal connections valuable – they are.
-But rather, you should ask who they are and how do you leverage them appropriately.
+So, the question you should be asking yourself is not, are personal connections valuable?
+But instead, ‘What connections are valuable, and how can you leverage them?’
 This is what I want to delve into today.

-First up, when I tell people about these figures, one of two things happen:
+First up, when I tell people that personal connections count, then one of three things usually happens:

-- People get nervous.
-They say they don’t have the sort of connections that count and therefore fail at the first hurdle.
+- They say they don’t have the sort of connections required,

-- People start thinking about the people they know already and start considering how they might be able to utilise these relationships.
+- They start thinking about the personal connections they have already and how they might be able to utilise these relationships.

-Developing personal relationships is not nearly as difficult as it sounds and finding the right people to connect with to help you with your board career is far easier than you might think.
-It is one of the things I teach people to do (along with providing the resources and tools to use) in the 28 Day Board Search Intensive.
+Developing personal connections is not nearly as difficult as it sounds once you identify the right people to connect with to help you with your board career is far easier than you might think.
+It is just one of the things that I work through personally, and in great detail, with my Non-Executive Director Program clients.

 About the Author